 - SPECIES: C. gundi, C. vali, F. vae, M. mzabi, P. spekei

-Little but Mighty Short and stout, gundis might be the most interesting rodent you've never heard about!
-Looking a bit like puffy potatoes, gundis may have been discovered in Tripoli in 1774, but they're relatively more recent news to the western zoological world, as John Speke wrote about them in the mid-19th century during an expedition in the coastal hills of Somalia.
-They also have a lot to say for such small animals—each species has its own song book of vocalizations.
+Little but mighty.
+Short and stout, gundis might be the most interesting rodent you've never heard about!
+Looking a bit like puffy potatoes, gundis are relatively recent news to the western zoological world, as John Speke wrote about them in the mid-19th century during an expedition in the coastal hills of Somalia.
+They also have a lot to say for such small rodents—each species has its own song book of vocalizations.

-Roly-poly rodents There are five species of gundis—North African, desert, Mzab, Felou, and Speke's—and they share certain characteristics.
-Topping out at a little over seven ounces (almost 200 grams), gundis move fast on short legs.
+Roly-poly rodents.
+There are five species of gundis—North African, desert, Mzab, Felou, and Speke's—and they share certain characteristics.
+Topping out at a little over 7 ounces (almost 200 grams), gundis move fast on short legs.
 Their large, blunt heads are dominated by big eyes and long whiskers.
-Their ears are large, and in some species, protected by fringe around the inner edge.
+Their ears are large, and in some, protected by fringe around the inner edge.
 The Mzab gundi's ears are flattened against its head and do not move.
 Females are slightly larger than males.

-Don't Forget to Comb Your Fur!
+Don't forget to comb your fur!
 There is something interesting afoot with gundis—they have only four toes on each foot and the middle toes of their hind feet sport white, comb-like bristles (hence its other common name, "comb rat").
 The family name, Ctenodactylidae, even means "comb-fingered."
 They use the combs for scratching.
 Their ultra-sharp claws—necessary for rock-climbing—would tear into their soft, silky, dense fur.
 And they need that fur to stay insulated against extreme cold or heat.
 Gundi coat colors range from grayish or buff to chestnut or yellowish red, with paler underparts.
-The color of each species matches the rocks in which it lives.
+The color of each type of gundi matches the rocks in which it lives.

 HABITAT AND DIET

-What That You Say?
+What's that you say?
 Each gundi species speaks its own "language."
 The Mzab gundi chirps infrequently, while the the Speke's gundi emits complex chirps, chuckles, and whistles.
 The Felou gundi uses harsh "chee-chee" sounds to get its point across.
-The other two species—North African and desert—differ the most, with the North African chirping and the desert species whistling.
-Because their ranges overlap, this is helpful, as the "members" can recognize their own species.
+The other two—North African and desert—differ the most, with the North African chirping and the desert species whistling.
+Because their ranges overlap, this is helpful, as the "members" can recognize their own kind.
 There is one "warning system" that all gundis share: they thump with their hind legs when alarmed.

-They Grow Up So Fast!
-Most species have babies between January to March, and again in June; female Speke's gundis in anestrus only in July.
-After about 55 days gestation, females give birth to 1 to 3 fully furred babies, open-eyed babies.
+They grow up so fast!
+Most gundis have babies between January to March, and again in June; female Speke's gundis in anestrus only in July.
+After about 55 days gestation, females give birth to 1 to 3 fully furred, open-eyed babies.
 The little ones are brought out into the open within a few hours of birth.
 They are left in a rock shelter while the mother forages for food, with their constant chirping helping to guide her back to them.
 The babies don't nurse much, and are fed chewed leaves from the start.
-Weaning is complete at about for months of age.
+Weaning is complete at about four months of age.